1SandyH/reading-notes/README.md

 + * **3 reminders of how to keep yourself in a growth mindset**
   + >never give up,keep going after you want  a problem is only a challenge

 [https://github.com/1SandyH](https://github.com/1SandyH)

-# Markdown is different from using word documents.
+# Markdown is different from using word documents

 to use markdown you use markdown syntax to the text to indicate what words and phrases should look like